U-Conn. surges past Indiana and into 16th straight Elite Eight

 “During that stretch there was a look about us that we felt exceptionally confident,” Huskies Coach Geno Auriemma said.
 “We knew exactly where we were going.
 We knew where the ball was going.
 We knew where the shots were coming from.
 We could pick and choose which shots we wanted to take.
 We got more layups than we had gotten in the previous two quarters.”

-The Huskies won their 13th consecutive game thanks also in large part to an overwhelming advantage in offensive rebounding, 15-2.
-Senior Olivia Nelson-Ododa and sophomore Aaliyah Edwards each had five offensive rebounds and combined for 24 rebounds overall, almost matching the Hoosiers’ total as a team (27).
+The Huskies won their 13th consecutive game thanks also in large part to an overwhelming 15-2 advantage in offensive rebounding.
+Senior Olivia Nelson-Ododa and sophomore Aaliyah Edwards had five offensive rebounds apiece and combined for 24 rebounds overall, almost matching the Hoosiers’ total as a team (27).

 Robust work inside allowed Connecticut to own a 14-2 margin in second-chance points, with the Huskies attempting 19 more field goals and surviving a 5-for-20 showing on three-pointers.
 Connecticut’s starters combined to shoot 4 of 18 from behind the arc, including Williams missing all three of her attempts.

 But the senior shot 7 for 11 overall and added six rebounds, three assists and a steal without a turnover in helping to extend perhaps her final NCAA tournament.
-Last season, Williams averaged 18.4 points in the NCAA tournament and was named first-team all-River Walk Region.
+Last season, Williams averaged 18.4 points in the NCAA tournament and was named first-team all-region.

 “We were not happy with how the first half ended,” Williams said.
 “They got an easy three at the buzzer, so I guess the emphasis at halftime was come out of the gate with our defense.
 We had to be aware of what’s going on at all times, and I thought we did a great job with that, and then we got easy buckets in transition.”

-Bueckers produced in that regard too in her eighth game back following surgery to repair an anterior tibial plateau fracture and lateral meniscus tear in her left leg.
+Bueckers produced in that regard, too, in her eighth game back following surgery to repair an anterior tibial plateau fracture and lateral meniscus tear in her left leg.
 The sharpshooting guard missed 19 games and reached double figures for the third time since reentering the lineup.

 Last season, Bueckers became the first freshman to win national player of the year and the first in Big East Conference history to claim player of the year, freshman of the year and tournament most outstanding player in the same season.